samtron1412/docs/sci/math/math-term.md

 A function with definition as above is a piecewise function.

 # Arithmetic

-the branch of mathematics dealing with the properties and manipulation of numbers.
+Arithmetic is a branch of mathematics dealing with the properties and manipulation of numbers.
+- Arithmetic is an elementary part of number theory.

 # Number

 an arithmetical value, expressed by a word, symbol, or figure, representing a particular quantity and used in counting and making calculations and for showing order in a series or for identification.

 - Natural numbers: 1,2,3,4,5,6,...
 - Whole numbers = natural numbers + zero = 0,1,2,3,4,5,6,...